Emaar says may raise funds against Burj Khalifa viewing decks, not selling them

-DUBAI (Reuters) - Dubai’s Emaar Properties (EMAR.DU) said on Tuesday it was considering raising capital against cash flows generated by the observation decks on its Burj Khalifa skyscraper, but was not looking at selling them.
+DUBAI (Reuters) - Dubai’s Emaar Properties EMAR.DU said on Tuesday it was considering raising capital against cash flows generated by the observation decks on its Burj Khalifa skyscraper, but was not looking at selling them.

 Reuters reported on Monday, citing sources, that Emaar was planning to sell the “At The Top” observation decks on the world’s tallest building and had hired Standard Chartered to advise on the process.